lederer/react-showtime/README.md

 <Showtime transition="fade">
 ```

-To use a preset with custom duration, delay, or easing:
+To use a named transition with custom duration, delay, or easing:

 ```jsx
 useShowtime({